stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 more sets of their fan-like folding wings.
 On land they locally used the pseudo-feet, but now and then flew to great heights or over long distances with their wings.
-The many slender tentacles into which the crinoid arms branched were infinitely delicate, flexible, strong, and accurate in muscular-nervous co&ouml;rdination; ensuring the utmost skill and dexterity in all artistic and other manual operations.
+The many slender tentacles into which the crinoid arms branched were infinitely delicate, flexible, strong, and accurate in muscular-nervous coördination; ensuring the utmost skill and dexterity in all artistic and other manual operations.

   The toughness of the things was almost incredible.
 Even the terrific pressures